aaronland/go-wunderkammer/README.md

     	Resize images to this maximum height or width (preserving aspect ratio).
   -stdout
     	Emit to STDOUT (default true)
+  -timings
+    	Log timings (time to wait to process, time to complete processing -workers int
+    	The number of concurrent workers to append data URLs with (default {AVAILABLE CPUS})
 ```

 For example: